Who are the victims of the Highland Park mass shooting?

 Local residents, families and friends had gathered to enjoy the July 4 parade in the Illinois city when a lone gunman opened fire on the crowds from a sniper position on the roof of a nearby business.

-Six people were killed in the attack while 38 more were taken to hospitals, several of them suffering from gunshot wounds.
+Seven people have so far died in the attack while 45 more were taken to hospitals, several of them suffering from gunshot wounds.

-The family of 76-year-old grandfather Nicholas Toledo confirmed his death on Monday afternoon.
+The family of 78-year-old grandfather Nicolas Toledo-Zaragoza confirmed his death on Monday afternoon.

 The elderly man, of dual US and Mexican nationality, used a wheelchair and was sitting in it watching the parade when he was struck by bullets.

-Mr Toledo’s granddaughter Xochil Toledo revealed that her grandfather hadn’t wanted to go to the parade but did so to be with his family.
+Mr Toledo-Zaragoza’s granddaughter Xochil Toledo revealed that her grandfather hadn’t wanted to go to the parade but did so to be with his family.

 She told the New York Post that around a dozen of their family members were going to the festivities but, that morning, he said he wanted to stay at home because he was using a walker.